v1k70rk4/ha-samsungtv-smart/docs/Smartthings.md

 - Go [here](https://my.smartthings.com/advanced/devices) and login with your SmartThings credential
 - Click on the name of your TV from the list of available devices
-- In the new page search the colump called `Device ID`
+- In the new page search the column called `Device ID`
 - Copy the value (is a UUID code) and paste it in the HomeAssistant configuration page